zhuxiao/asvbm-experiments/README.md

 $ sv_stat -m 50000 -T "ASVCLR;SVDSS;DeBreak;Sniffles2;pbsv;cuteSV;SVIM" -C "1;2;3;4;5;6;7;8;9;10;11;12;13;14;15;16;17;18;19;20;21;22;X;Y" genome_variants.vcf output_SVDSS.vcf output_DeBreak.vcf output_sniffles2.vcf output_pbsv.vcf output_cuteSV.vcf output_SVIM.vcf hs37d5.chroms.fa -o Tier1_eval
 ```

-We used -T option to specify the name of the detection method and -C option to specify the set of chromosomes to be benchmarked.
+We used -T option to specify the name of the detection method and the -C option to specify the set of chromosomes to be benchmarked.
 In this experiment, we benchmarked the autosomes and sex chromosomes X/Y in the SV Identification results of different detection methods.

 ## Benchmarking results